-- Good hiking shoes – A pair of good hiking shoes and proper gear are musts if you include hiking in the mountains on your itinerary for Switzerland.
+- Good hiking shoes – A pair of good hiking shoes and proper gear are musts if you include hiking in the mountains on your itinerary.

 - Sunscreen – The sun can be brutal at high altitudes.
 When you go high in the mountains, don’t forget to apply sunscreen to avoid sunburn.

 The official currency of Switzerland is Swiss Frank.
 You can pay with credit cards almost anywhere within Switzerland, however, you should still carry some cash with you while you travel.

 Switzerland has four official languages: German, French, Italian and Romansch.
 English is widely spoken and understood in most parts of the country.

 Whether you need a visa for Switzerland or not depends on what country you are from and what’s going to be the purpose of your visit.
 There are two types of visas for Switzerland:

 Schengen Visa, type C which allows you to enter the country and stay for up to 90 days within 180 days.

 National Visa which allows for a stay in Switzerland longer than 90 days.

 How much time do you need for Switzerland itinerary?